 The Nevada DMV makes appointments for driving skills tests only.
-Most offices offer Dash Pass, which enables you to get in line from your cellular phone or computer without being physcially present.
-Dash Pass will send text messages or call with your estimated wait time.
-See Locations.
+Some rural offices offer Dash Pass, which allows you to check in from a computer or smart phone wherever you are.
+Dash Pass will send text messages or call to let you know where you are in line.

 If you do not receive your new card in the mail within 20 days, you should contact us.
 Please email or call before you visit a DMV office.
 Undeliverable driver’s licenses, instruction permits, or ID cards are returned to the DMV.
 In rental or roommate situations, make sure the post office will deliver mail in your name.

 This or a similar statement means that the issuing state offers its residents the option to obtain a driver's license or identification card which is not compliant with the federal Real ID Act of 2005 and that the license holder has chosen to exercise that option.